junxit/us-congress-bills-110/bill.md

 That the House of Representatives—

-- **(1)** makes a stronger commitment to reducing maternal mortality both at home and abroad through greater financial investment and participation in global initiatives; and
+- **(1)** affirms its commitment to promoting maternal health and child survival both at home and abroad through greater international investment and participation; and
-- **(2)** recognizes maternal health as a human right.
+- **(2)** recognizes maternal health and child survival as fundamental to the well-being of families and societies, and to global development and prosperity.